 Lack of knowledge, incorrect interpretation of University policies and regulations, or advice which differs from the catalog does not remove the student from the obligation to satisfy all requirements for a degree.
 The student bears the ultimate responsibility for knowing the requirements of and completing a degree program.

-Information on how to generate a degree evaluation may be found at www.harding.edu/registrar/forms.html.
+Information on how to generate a degree evaluation may be found on the student tab of pipeline.

 Drop/Add: During the first five days of classes in the fall and spring semesters, students may make changes to their schedules with no fee charged; after the first five days of classes, no class may be added.
 Classes in a part-of-term may be added through the first day of class.
-In order to drop a class, a student must obtain the instructor’s signature on a drop form, pay the drop fee, and submit the drop form to the registrar (see “Special Fees ” section).
+In order to drop a class, a student must submit the Class Drop form in Pipeline.
+Once approval of the teacher is obtained, the student will be charged the drop fee, and the student will receive an email notification that they have been withdrawn from the class.

-The grade for any course not completed and not officially dropped will be an “F” and will count in the student’s GPA.
-Full-term courses dropped by the 11th class day for fall and spring semesters do not appear on the transcript.
-Classes dropped after the 11th class day are assigned a grade of “W” (withdrew); the grade point average is not affected.
-For additional information regarding the assignment of a “W” for parts-of-term, email firstname.lastname@example.org.
+The grade for any course not completed and not officially dropped will be an F and will count in the student’s GPA.
+Full-term courses dropped by the 5th class day for fall and spring semesters do not appear on the transcript.
+Classes dropped after the 5th class day are assigned a grade of W (withdrew); the grade point average is not affected.
+Students who withdraw completely from the University after the semester begins are assigned a W grade for all courses.
+For additional information regarding the assignment of a W for parts-of-term, email email@example.com.